 Your cake is ready when a little to no crumb sticks on the skewer.
 Overbaking your coconut flour cake would make it very dry, so be careful about timing.

 Also, always adjust the time based on your cake pan size.
-I am using a 9-inch pan and bake the cake for 25 minutes on fan mode at 180C/350F.
+I am using a 9-inch pan and baking the cake for 25 minutes on fan mode at 350°F (180°C).